Skip to main content

 Run the Helm upgrade

-After preparing secrets and applying any required 8.9 configuration changes, run the Helm upgrade:
+After updating your values file with the required 8.9 configuration changes, run the Helm upgrade:

 helm repo update